 A Win for Practitioners and Patients

 It would have been very easy for us to give practitioners a date picker to choose when to send a refill reminder.
 However, that would not have been the best solution.
-At Fullscript we strived to make things easier for practitioners so that they can focus on patient care.
+At Fullscript, we strived to build the experience possible - for both practitioners, and your patients.